-A Helical Solutions e-mail seen by Makino that highlighted our new HEV-C-6 end mill.
-They wanted to work with us and Mastercam to do a demo to show off the power of their PS105 Vertical Machining Center with a 1/2″ end mill.
-Using our tool, they were able to max out the horsepower on the machine to get unbelievable MRR rates.
+Makino saw a Helical Solutions email highlighting the HEV-C-6 end mill, and wanted to work with us and Mastercam to do a demo to show off the power of their PS105 Vertical Machining Center with a 1/2″ end mill.
+Using our tool, they were able to max out the horsepower on the machine to get unbelievable MRR.

 What considerations were met as you attempted to set this new industry standard?

 All tools can only be pushed to the limits of the machine and material.
 So the goal was to watch the machine’s spindle load to give 100% or greater efficiency of the machine.
 We also wanted to use a combination of radial step over, axial stepdown, and Feed per Minute to maximize the MRR, as well.

 Why was Helical’s HEV-C-6 chosen for this project?

 The HEV-C-6 was chosen for a couple of reasons.
 First, the email that Helical sent was boasting some impressive things about this tool, which intrigued Makino.
 The other reason was Mastercam was working with us in the past and had an idea that with their tool path (Dynamic), and Makino’s machine power and performance, that this could be an incredible collaboration.

 What is next for the performance between these three brands?